Fueling Your Fire Pit Tables

 Natural gas is also a non-toxic natural fuel used to power stoves, ranges and other items within the house.
 To use natural gas for your outdoor fire pit table, you will need to have the area plumbed with a natural gas line to the fire pit table.
 This means you need to be sure you want your fire pit table placed where it is!
 Plumbing a line for natural gas usually requires a permit from the city before it can be done.
 While this may take some time and more money, in the end, you will have an endless source of clean-burning fuel to your fire pit table.
 There are no canisters to replace or hook up.
 A natural gas fire pit table can be placed nearer to building s or even under a patio or awning.
 Just be sure to monitor the flame strength.
 Natural gas as a fuel is as hands-free as you can get and is safer than wood.

 Most people choose propane as their fuel of choice as it allows for the most flexibility (you can move your fire pit table to a new position in the backyard if you’d like) and is a cost effective and safe source of fuel.
+And no matter which fire pit fuel source you choose, remember to keep your patio safe with one of our custom-made fire pit screens.

 For whatever you choose, your fire pit table will be a source of great entertainment for years to come.
 Choose your fuel well and enjoy!